JohnOCFII/johnocfii.github.io/_posts/2022-07-09-Level with Me.md

 ![MilkCr8 SurfacingEndmill](/assets/images/SurfacingEndmill.jpeg)

 Here is my first attempt at leveling the spoilboard surface to match that of the router/spindle as it travels across the X-axis.
-[Take a look at my first attempt at surfacing the spoilboard.](https://www.youtube.com/watch?v=tOZxpa2BZhc&list=PLhMXIiLibnbp4SLJ8DhmovAqKUHYMR0pg)
+[Take a look](https://www.youtube.com/watch?v=tOZxpa2BZhc&list=PLhMXIiLibnbp4SLJ8DhmovAqKUHYMR0pg)

 ## This entry under construction...